elbb/bb-cplusplus/README.md

 ### Using dobi to start debugging

-This building block provide a setup to debug a x86 C++ component via remote debugging with a gdbserver.
+This building block provides a setup to debug a x86 C++ component via remote debugging with a gdbserver.

-For this purpose a dobi job is provided to do the startup of a gdb server.
-For demonstration purposes the Hello World service was used as test application.
+For this purpose a dobi job is provided to do the startup of a gdbserver.
+For demonstration purposes, the Hello World service was used as test application.
 To start the debug session, the following command can be used.

 ```sh
 ./dobi.sh debug